*Representative photo used to protect identity

 The terrorists wanted to know if there were any police officers or teachers among the travelers.
 When they couldn’t find any, they let all the other travelers go but forced Rahila back onto the bus.
 They told her that they were taking her to the forest where she would be doing Aiken Allah (Allah’s work).

-She pleaded with them to let her go, because she had three little children who were all dependent on her for survival ever since her husband went missing in the incessant Boko Haram attacks.
+She pleaded with them to let her go, because she had three little children who were all dependent on her for survival ever since her husband went missing in the incessant an extremist group that is located primarily in Northern Nigeria More attacks.
 They were not interested in listening to her pleas and continued to drive deeper into the forest.

 When they arrived at the camp, Rahila saw a fearful sight.
 “I almost fainted when I saw the hundreds of people including men, women, and children all armed.
 Some of the children were dragging their weapons because they were too heavy for them to carry.”